Permaculture Garden 101: Revolution Disguised as Gardening

 And isn’t that the kind of revolution worth starting?

 Watch our brand-new Permaculture 101 video on the Learning Hub and discover how you can start making a positive impact in your own space.
 Start learning today and join the movement towards a more sustainable future!
+Also see how TDF applies the 12 Permaculture Principles both in the permaculture garden and in the land, in the video below.

 Julia